2008 Green Bay Packers season: Week 17

 After losing now five straight contests, the Packers looked to end the season with a win against the 0–15 Detroit Lions.

 In the first quarter, RB DeShawn Wynn put the first points of the day on the board with a 73-yard run for a touchdown.
 The Packers also scored later in the quarter on a 3-yard pass from Aaron Rodgers to rookie TE Jermichael Finley for a touchdown.

 In the second quarter, the Lions put their first points on the board with a 9-yard pass from Dan Orlovsky to Calvin Johnson.
 At the end of the half, PR Will Blackmon fair caught the Lions punt at the Packers 41-yard line with no time remaining.
 Mason Crosby then attempted a 69-yard free kick but the ball fell just short of the cross bar.

 In the third quarter, the Lions tied the game with another touchdown pass from Dan Orlovsky to Calvin Johnson, this time for 14 yards.

 In the fourth quarter, the Packers regained the lead when Mason Crosby converted a 36-yard field goal.
-The Packers then went on the extend their lead to 10 points with a 5-yard touchdown pass from Rodgers to FB John Kuhn.
-On the Lions next drive, they quickly responded with a touchdown score of their own by capping the drive with a 9-yard rush for a touchdown by RB Kevin Smith.
+The Packers then extended their lead to 10 points with a 5-yard touchdown pass from Rodgers to FB John Kuhn.
+On the Lions' next drive, they quickly responded with a touchdown score of their own by capping the drive with a 9-yard rush for a touchdown by RB Kevin Smith.
 On the first play of the Packers next drive, Rodgers connected with WR Donald Driver deep down the right sideline for a 71-yard touchdown pass.

 With the win, the Packers finished the season with a 6–10 record.
 The Packers also ended the chances of the Lions winning a game in 2008, as they finished 0–16.